 8. Listen to your favorite music

 Mellow music can be a physical barrier from noisy crowds.
-It decreases stress and lessens muscle tension, which also contribute to your stress and anxiety.
+It and lessens muscle tension, which also contribute to your stress and anxiety.
 And the definition of mellow doesn’t matter, cause it’s for your ears only.

 Try traditional Japanese music, The Weeknd, or something entirely offbeat.
 As long as it helps you let go, then it works.

 When there are too many people pushing up against you, visualize yourself wrapped up in a blanket that makes you happy, in whatever color, texture, and style you wish.
 This can help you feel less vulnerable.
 The blanket doesn’t have to exist, but it helps to have one at home so you know what to think of.

 Another thing you can do is picture yourself encased in one big bubble.
 It’s another great visual to help diminish the chaos.